 Figure 3 data table (123KB XLSX)

 Population increases in Australia are driving demand for housing, other services and infrastructure (COAG 2018).
-Most (84%) of the population increase in 2018–19 occurred in Brisbane, Melbourne and Sydney (ABS 2020).
+Brisbane (1.9%), Perth (1.8%) and Melbourne (1.6%) had the highest growth rates of the capital cities, in 2019–20 (ABS 2021b).
 Overseas migration has contributed to increased housing demand (Daley et al. 2018).
 Most immigrants move to major cities, leading to an increase in demand for housing in these areas.
+Melbourne and Sydney had the highest number of overseas migrants at 56,100 and 50,100, respectively (ABS 2021b).
 International students have also had an impact on the private rental market, predominantly in major cities (Parkinson et al. 2018).
 The subsequent pressure on housing stocks in these areas highlights the need for coordinated and well considered urban planning strategies.